hiulit/es-theme-extras/README.md

 sudo ./es-theme-extras.sh
 ```

+## The big issue

 At this moment, [Pixel](https://github.com/ehettervik/es-theme-pixel) is the only theme that works with this script because it's the only one (that I know of) that has [icons](https://github.com/ehettervik/es-theme-pixel/tree/master/retropie/icons), splashscreens ([16:9](https://github.com/ehettervik/es-theme-pixel/blob/master/splash16-9.png) and [4:3](https://github.com/ehettervik/es-theme-pixel/blob/master/splash4-3.png)) and [launching images](https://github.com/ehettervik/es-runcommand-splash).

 Pixel theme has both icons and splashscreens in the same repository and launching images has its own repository.

 This script is created under these premises:

-* Icons and splashscreens must be in the same repository `https://github.com/USERNAME/es-theme-THEME`
+* Icons and splashscreens must be in the same repository `https://github.com/USERNAME/es-theme-THEME`.
-* Icons must be in path `/retropie/icons`
+* Icons must be in path `/retropie/icons`.
-* Splashscreens must be in the root path and named `splash16-9.png` and/or `splash4-3.png`
+* Splashscreens must be in the root path and named `splash16-9.png` and/or `splash4-3.png`.
-* Launching images must be in another repository `https://github.com/USERNAME/es-runcommand-splash`
+* Launching images must be in another repository `https://github.com/USERNAME/es-runcommand-splash`.

-I think that could be standarized so that every theme could take advantage of this script.
+I think that could be **standarized** so that every theme could take advantage of this script.

 ## Proposal for standarization

 I propose two versions:

-* [Self-contained](#self-contained-same-repository-version): All extras in the same repository
+* [Self-contained](#self-contained-same-repository-version): All extras in the same repository.
-* [Diferent repositories](#diferent-repositories-version) for each extra (icons, splashscreens and launching images)
+* [Diferent repositories](#diferent-repositories-version) for each extra (icons, splashscreens and launching images).

 When the decision is made, I'll make the necessary changes according to the version agreed upon.